TiffanyT7/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 6. Create a script that lists all local variables and environment variables, and functions.
 7. Create a script that creates a new local variable.
 8. Create a script that creates a new global variable.
+9. Write a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.